wandb/terraform-aws-wandb/README.md

 ### Notes on EKS Add-ons
 If a terraform apply fails because an add-on is already installed, remove the add-on using the AWS console or the AWS CLI and re-run the apply.
+Running pods will not be impacted.

 ## Requirements